-The Series 2026 Bonds are subject to redemption at the option of the Metropolitan Government as set forth and more fully described herein.
+The Series 2026A Bonds are not subject to optional redemption prior to maturity.
+The Series 2026B Bonds and the Series 2026C Bonds are subject to optional redemption prior to maturity as set forth and more fully described herein.
 See "REDEMPTION PROVISIONS FOR THE SERIES 2026 BONDS" herein.